FyroxEngine/Fyrox/examples/README.md

 ## How to build

-Make sure you have latest `rg3d` dependecies near `rg3d` crate: this is needed because engine split into multiple crates which are decoupled from each other.
+Make sure you have latest `rg3d` dependencies near `rg3d` crate: this is needed because engine split into multiple crates which are decoupled from each other.
 You need to get `rg3d-ui` `rg3d-sound` `rg3d-core` and `rg3d-physics` crates.
 So typical build script can be:

 ```
 git clone https://github.com/mrDIMAS/rg3d